Don Newton

-Don Newton (November 12, 1934 – August 19, 1984) was an American comics artist.
+Donald Lee Newton (November 12, 1934 – August 19, 1984) was an American comics artist.
 During his career, he worked for a number of comic book publishers including Charlton Comics, DC Comics, and Marvel Comics.
 He is best known for his work on The Phantom, Aquaman, and Batman.
 Newton also drew several Captain Marvel/Marvel Family stories and was a fan of the character having studied under Captain Marvel co-creator C. C. Beck.

 Biography

 Newton was born in St. Charles, Virginia, but after being diagnosed with asthma at the age of four, the Newton family moved to Arizona.
 Newton began drawing at a young age, with comic books being a major influence on his early artwork.
 He was a big fan of Batman, Daredevil, and Captain Marvel.

 By the mid–1960s, Newton was teaching art in Phoenix and worked part-time as a student art reviewer for the mail order "Master Artist's Painting Course."